Stanley Jacob

 Stanley W. Jacob (January 7, 1924 – February 6, 2015) was an American surgeon specializing in organ transplantation.
-In the 1960s as head of the organ transplant team at Oregon Health & Science University he discovered tremendous advantages to using dimethyl sulfoxide (also known as DMSO) for the preservation of organ transplant tissue.
-Dr. Jacob spent much of his career researching DMSO and advocating for its approval as a safe and effective medication.
+He studied dimethyl sulfoxide (also known as DMSO) as head of the organ transplant team at Oregon Health & Science University in the 1960s.
 He was appointed the Gerlinger Professor of the Department of Surgery at OHSU in 1981.
 He wrote and edited many books and papers on DMSO and was a book reviewer for JAMA (The Journal of the American Medical Association) until his death.

 Jacob was an Army Colonel and served in the Korean War as a captain.